Topic:

 4) Allow the team into the hiring process

-Inviting other members from the team to assess the candidate will provide additional perspective on the candidate that the hiring manager might not have seen.
+Inviting other members from the hiring team to assess the candidate will provide additional perspective on the candidate that the hiring manager might not have seen.
 Plus, it will tell you the chances that the rest of the team will be able to work well with the new employee - thus increasing the odds of a successful hire.

 Adding these tips to the hiring process will help eliminate interview surprises, miscommunication and unrealistic expectations.
 These will also help show potential candidates that you are an organized, smart and efficient organization, as well as give them a clear idea of what to expect in their new role – so that they make an informed decision.